Savings Calculator

 Can I plan a savings goal with this calculator?

 Yes.
-If you enter a target amount, the calculator shows whether your current setup is likely to reach it and estimates the monthly contribution needed to do so.
+If you enter a target amount, the result estimates whether your current setup is likely to reach it and calculates the monthly contribution needed to do so.

 What does the required monthly contribution mean?